supervisely-ecosystem/ui-widgets-demos/misc/markdown/README.md

 ### Create app using layout

-Create an app object with layout parameter.
+Create an app object with the layout parameter.

 ```python
 app = sly.Application(layout=layout)